wncc/learners-space/Web Development/Week 4/major_assignment.md

 We are back with Week 4 of our course on Web Development.
 This is an assignment week

 We hope that you have followed all the articles for [Git](https://github.com/wncc/learners-space/blob/master/Web%20Development/Week%201/Git.md) ,[HTML](https://github.com/wncc/learners-space/blob/master/Web%20Development/Week%201/HTML.md), [CSS](https://github.com/wncc/learners-space/blob/master/Web%20Development/Week%202/CSS.md) and [JavaScript+Bootstrap](https://github.com/wncc/learners-space/blob/master/Web%20Development/Week%203/Bootstap%2BJavaScript.md).
-We have compleated the front end part of our course and its time for a test!
+We have completed the front end part of our course and its time for a test!

 'Practice and Learn' is one of the foremost step in learning any design course and specially in Web Design.
-The more webs you design, the more you get to know about them.
+The more web pages you design, the more you get to know about them.

-__Note(Important):__ Submission of this assignment is important for certificate.
+__Note(Important):__ **Submission of this assignment is important for the certificate.** <br/>
-Weightage distribution of assignments
+Weightage distribution of assignments: <br/>
-Week 1: 10%
+Week 1: 10%  <br/>
-Week 2: 15%
+Week 2: 15%  <br/>
-Major Assignment 1(Mid Course Evaluation): 35%
+Major Assignment 1(Mid Course Evaluation): 35%  <br/>
-Week 6: 15%
+Week 6: 15%   <br/>
-Major Assignment 2(End Course Evaluation): 25%
+Major Assignment 2(End Course Evaluation): 25%  <br/>

 (Students with more then 70% marks will be considered for certification)